 In the 20th Century, labor, education, entrepreneurship and professionalism actually paid.
 But now that's waning as inheritances grow again.
 Yes, the meritocratic window has left a legacy--millions of modest nest eggs outside the cluster of megafortunes that utterly dominated in past centuries.
 But still inherently unequal; and not meritocratic.
 Not at all.

 What about the bottom?
 Minimum wage varies a lot globally, even in developed economies.
 Germany lacks a formal one but it's over $10 in practice; France is about $12, maybe high enough to depress entry-level work.
-But the US is geographically AND historically low; a rise from current 7.50ish to $10-12 wouldn't hurt jobs at all since every other developed economy does as well in that range.
+But the US is geographically AND historically low; a rise from current 7.50ish to $10-12 wouldn't hurt jobs at all since every other developed economy does as well in that range (and their poor, much better).
 The US is huge & patchy, so $15 might hurt depressed states/counties where prevailing wage is unusually low; wisest might be a federal rate of $10-12 in depressed/low-wage regions and as much as $15 in wealthier states or regions.
 Certainly they need to be allowed to set higher ones.
 But the argument that any raise costs jobs has no basis in fact--it's just a theory not borne out by actual levels around the world.